 Fortunately, there are many places to walk indoors that can be just as enjoyable as outdoor walking so you can get your steps and stay healthy.
 With a little creativity and an open mind, you can find opportunities beyond the mall to get your steps in no matter the weather.

 General Indoor Walking Tips

 - Be respectful of your environment.
 Don’t block people’s view at a museum or interrupt the checkout line at a store.
 If you can’t walk easily because of crowds, you might need to find a different indoor walking spot.

 - Time your walks to avoid busy periods at your chosen location.
 A weekend afternoon is probably not the best time to walk at a museum or store.

 - Use audio entertainment to spice up any location.
 A great podcast, audiobook, or music playlist can make any indoor walk an exciting journey.
 It might also help you stay focused and reach your step goals.

-- If you walk at a store or market, especially if it’s a local or smaller store or boutique, it’s considerate to buy at least one thing when you’ve finished your workout.
+- If you walk at a store or market, especially if it’s a local or smaller store or boutique, consider picking up at least one thing when you’ve finished your workout.
 A larger, big-box store has enough space for many people to walk, but you can save time by working in errands along with your walking.

 Visiting a museum for your indoor walking exercise means you can enjoy some culture and sights while walking.
 You can choose your walking environment — you might prefer to walk at a modern art museum or indulge your inner science buff with some natural history.
 An aquarium could be a peaceful indoor walking option.